diagram

 - A

-length; in this case, it defines just the width of the data area, excluding axes, labels, title etc. - A
+length, defining just the width of the data area, excluding axes, labels, title, etc. To set alengthincluding everything, use0% + length, see the next option. - A

 ratioorrelativewhere the ratio part is relative to the width of the parent that the diagram is placed in.
-This is not allowed if the parent has an unbounded width, e.g., a page withwidth: auto.
+This includes axes, labels, title, etc. This is not allowed if the parent has an unbounded width, e.g., a page withwidth: auto. - Or

 - A

-length; in this case, it defines just the height of the data area, excluding axes, labels, title etc. - A
+length, defining just the height of the data area, excluding axes, labels, title, etc. To set alengthincluding everything, use0% + length, see the next option. - A

 ratioorrelativewhere the ratio part is relative to the height of the parent that the diagram is placed in.
-This is not allowed if the parent has an unbounded height, e.g., a page withheight: auto.
+This includes axes, labels, title, etc. This is not allowed if the parent has an unbounded height, e.g., a page withheight: auto. - Or

 title : lq.title | str | content | none default: none